apollographql/router/NEXT_CHANGELOG.md

 ### Add operation name to subquery fetches [PR #840](https://github.com/apollographql/router/pull/840)
 If present in the query plan fetch noede, the operation name will be added to sub-fetches.

+### Remove trailing slash from Datadog agent endpoint URL [PR #863](https://github.com/apollographql/router/pull/863)
+due to the way the endpoint URL is constructed in opentelemetry-datadog, we cannot set the agent endpoint to a URL with a trailing slash

 ## 🛠 Maintenance
 ### Configuration files validated [PR #830](https://github.com/apollographql/router/pull/830)
 Router configuration files within the project are now largely validated via unit test.